mathigon/textbooks/content/sequences/content.md

 Add together any six consecutive Fibonacci numbers and divide by four.
 What do you notice?
 Can you explain it?

-It's a long way to the top
+It’s a long way to the top

 Every time I come home I have to climb a flight of stairs.
-When I'm feeling energetic I sometimes take two steps at a time.
+When I’m feeling energetic I sometimes take two steps at a time.
 This gives me a number of ways to climb the stairs.
 For example, if there are ten steps, I could climb them taking five leaps of two, giving the pattern
 2, 2, 2, 2, 2.
 Or I could only use a leap of two at the beginning and the end, giving the patter 2, 1, 1, 1, 1, 1, 1, 2.
 How many ways are there all together of climbing the ten steps?
 Can you find a formula to express the number of ways there of climbing $n$ steps using leaps of one and two?

+    // TODO Lucas Numbers

+---
+> id: fibonachos

     figure
       x-media(src="images/fibonachos.jpg" width=600 height=282)
       p.caption © FoxTrot, by Bill Amend

-    // Solution
-    // Let’s write $S(n)$ for the number of ways to climb a flight of stairs with $n$ steps.
-There are two possibilities for starting my climb: I could start it using a single step or a leap of two steps.
-If it’s the former, then there are $n-1$ steps left to climb, which I can do in $S(n-1)$ ways.
-If it’s the latter, there are $n-2$ steps left to climb, which I can do in $S(n-2)$ ways.
-This means that
-    //
-    // \[ S(n) = S(n-1) + S(n-2). \]
-    // This is a recurrence relation.
-If I know $S(1)$ and $S(2)$ then I can work out $S(3)$, which I can then use to work out $S(4)$, then $S(5)$, etc.
-    //
-    // Clearly $S(1) = 1.$ There is only one way I can climb up one step and that’s using, well, one step.
-It’s also easy to see that $S(2) = 2.$ I can climb up two steps using two single steps or one leap of two.
-This gives
-    //
-    // \[ S(3) = S(2)+S(1) = 2+1 = 3, \]
-    // \[ S(4) = S(3)+S(2) = 3+2 = 5, \]
-    // \[ S(5) = S(4)+S(3) = 5+3 = 8, \]
-    // \[ S(6) = S(5)+S(4) = 8+5 = 13, \]
-    // and so on.
-This sequence of numbers might start to look familiar.
-It's the Fibonacci sequence, which happens to be defined via a recurrence relation in exactly the same way as we defined it here: each number is the sum of the two previous ones.
-(To be totally accurate, the Fibonacci sequence actually has the first two terms being equal to 1 and 1, rather than 1 and 2, so what we have here is the sequence displaced by a term.)
-    //
-    // Carrying on with the calculations we see
-    //
-    // \[ S(7) = S(6)+S(5) = 13+8 = 21, \]
-    // \[ S(8) = S(7)+S(6) = 21+13 = 34, \]
-    // \[ S(9) = S(8)+S(7) = 34+21 = 55, \]
-    // \[ S(10) = S(9)+S(8) = 55+34 = 89. \]
-    // So there are 89 ways of climbing a flight of ten steps using steps of one and two!

-    // TODO Lucas Numbers

-    //- The rabbit problem is obviously very contrived, but the Fibonacci sequence does occur in real populations.
-Honeybees provide an example.
-In a colony of honeybees there is one special female called the queen.
-The other females are worker bees who, unlike the queen bee, produce no eggs.
-The male bees do no work and are called drone bees.
-    //- Males are produced by the queen's unfertilised eggs, so male bees only have a mother but no father.
-All the females are produced when the queen has mated with a male and so have two parents.
-Females usually end up as worker bees but some are fed with a special substance called royal jelly which makes them grow into queens ready to go off to start a new colony when the bees form a swarm and leave their home (a hive) in search of a place to build a new nest.
-So female bees have two parents, a male and a female whereas male bees have just one parent, a female.
-    //- Let's look at the family tree of a male drone bee.
-    //- He has 1 parent, a female.
-    //- He has 2 grandparents, since his mother had two parents, a male and a female.
-    //- He has 3 great-grandparents: his grandmother had two parents but his grandfather had only one.
-    //- How many great-great-grandparents did he have?
-    //- Again we see the Fibonacci numbers :
-    //- Number of	parents	grandparents	great-
-    //- grandparents	great-great-
-    //- grandparents	great-great-great-
-    //- grandparents
-    //- of a MALE bee	1	2	3	5	8
-    //- of a FEMALE bee	2	3	5	8	13